menu

 Occupations and Workforce

-Smiley is a blue-collar town, with 40.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Smiley is generally considered to be a blue-collar town.
+40.70% of the Smiley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Smiley is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Smiley who work in food service (11.63%), law enforcement and fire fighting (9.30%), and teaching (9.30%).

 Setting & Lifestyle